Linton Vassell: Bellator MMA

-Vassell faced Timothy Johnson on April 15, 2022 at Bellator 277.
+Vassell faced Timothy Johnson on April 15, 2022, at Bellator 277.
 After getting rocked early, Vassell completed the comeback and won the bout via TKO at the end of the first.

 After the victory, Vassell signed a new 6 bout deal.

-Vassell rematched Valentin Moldavsky on March 10, 2023 at Bellator 292.
+Vassell rematched Valentin Moldavsky on March 10, 2023, at Bellator 292.
 He won the bout in the first round, dropping Moldavsky and knocking him out with elbows from mount.

 Vassell was scheduled to face reigning champion Ryan Bader in a rematch for the Bellator Heavyweight Championship on 7 October 2023, at Bellator 300.
 However, Vassell withdrew a few days before the event due to illness and the bout was cancelled.

 Professional Fighters League

 2024

-Vassell debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and lost the fight to Denis Goltsov by technical knockout.
+Vassell debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024, and lost the fight to Denis Goltsov by technical knockout.

-Vassell faced Valentin Moldavsky in a rematch on June 13, 2024 at PFL 4.
+Vassell faced Valentin Moldavsky in a rematch on June 13, 2024, at PFL 4.
 He won the fight via split decision.

 Vassell, as a replacement for Valentin Moldavsky, faced Oleg Popov in the semifinals of the 2024 Heavyweight tournament at PFL 7 on August 2, 2024, losing the bout via unanimous decision.

 2025

 On March 5, 2025, the promotion officially revealed that Vassell was to join the 2025 PFL Heavyweight Tournament.

 In the quarterfinal, Vassell was scheduled to face Oleg Popov in a rematch on May 1, 2025, at PFL 4.
-However on April 28, it was announced Vassell has pulled out of the bout and was replaced by Karl Williams.
+However, on April 28, it was announced Vassell has pulled out of the bout and was replaced by Karl Williams.

+2026

+Vassell faced José Augusto Azevedo on March 20, 2026, at PFL Madrid: van Steenis vs. Edwards 2.
+He won the bout via TKO in the second round.